6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 The Ten Principles of the United Nations Global Compact are derived from: the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.

 Please visit the UN`s Global Compact Principles website for further information.

-According to the United Nations Global Compact requirements, UNGC signatories are required to issue an annual Communication on Progress (COP), a public disclosure to stakeholders on progress made in implementing the ten principles and in achieving the UN Sustainable Development Goals.
+According to the United Nations Global Compact requirements, UNGC signatories are required to issue an annual Communication on Progress (COP), public disclosure to stakeholders on progress made in implementing the ten principles, or in achieving the UN Sustainable Development Goals.

 - The Communication on Progress (COP Policy) sets out key information, including these minimum requirements: